Skip to main content

 Global Health Education Day

 Hosted by the Center for Global Health Education, Global Health Education Day is an exciting opportunity to draw together global health researchers, educators, and students.
-This year's event will be hosted at the Lurie Medical Research Center and feature a poster session, workshop, and impressive keynote lecture, followed by a closing reception.
-A full agenda can be found below.
+This year's event will be hosted at the Lurie Medical Research Center and feature a poster session, lunch, two keynote addresses, and a closing reception.
+A full agenda will be shared soon.

 Where: Lurie Medical Research Center